ianboyko/uniforlsp/content/english/documents/consumer_law/BFTP/but-for-the-plan-usa-consumer-problem.md

 Next, the Company suggested that Mike just use the vehicle in the United States, and he was very tempted to do just that.
 What a predicament!
 Mike had already paid a large deposit, but his dream vehicle was in another country, perhaps permanently.

-Then Mike remembered his CAW Legal Services Plan coverage.
+Then Mike remembered his Unifor Legal Services Plan coverage.
 He met with the Managing Lawyer at the Oakville office, who had a hunch that the first of the Company’s contradictory stories was the correct one, that customization had not begun.
 He quickly wrote a letter to the Company and its Canadian agent.
 Citing breach of contract and negligent importation advice, he demanded an immediate return of the vehicle as it was when it left Canada and a full refund of the deposit.

 Within days, the Company responded.
 The vehicle had not been customized.
 It was returned to Mike and his deposit was fully refunded.

-But for the CAW Legal Services Plan, it is likely that Mike would have paid in full for the customization of his dream vehicle and driven it only periodically, in the United States.
+But for the Unifor Legal Services Plan, it is likely that Mike would have paid in full for the customization of his dream vehicle and driven it only periodically, in the United States.

 Quick action and good instincts prevented Mike from receiving much less than he had bargained for.
-Once again, the CAW Legal Services Plan assisted its member in obtaining relatively quick and affordable access to justice.
+Once again, the Unifor Legal Services Plan assisted its member in obtaining relatively quick and affordable access to justice.

-Submitted by Paul Vayda,
+Submitted by Paul Vayda,\
-Managing Lawyer
+Managing Lawyer\
 Oakville Office